CrossArchitecture/Cross-Tools/README.md

 <div align="center"></div>

 <p><font size="3">
-This repository serves to document all "Cross-Tools", how they work, what is the idea behind them and how they were implemented!</p>
+This repository serves to document all "Cross-Tools", how they work, what is the idea behind them and how they were implemented!
+The project was developed during an internship at Cross Architecture Aachen as part of the Master in Construction and Robotics at RWTH Aachen University.
+The aim was to implement a set of tools that the entire Cross Architecture team could use to simplify and in many cases automate repetitive, tedious and complicated tasks in their daily work with Revit.
+These quality of life tools were constantly tested and adapted to the working conditions. </p>

 <!-- LINKS -->